|

 large, black, ominous-looking thunderclouds that were closing fast,

 and the breeze was picking up with the looming gust front.
+So then the questions started: Will the rain

 hold off?
 Should we just go ahead and move the ceremony indoors?